isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 The only visible difference between the records (apart from the key data itself) is the value of the flags fields; this is 256 for a ZSK and 257 for a KSK or CSK.
-Even then, the flags field is only a hint to the software using them as to the role of the key: zones can be signed by any key.
+Even then, the flags field is only a hint to the software using it as to the role of the key: zones can be signed by any key.
 The fact that a CSK and KSK both have the same flags emphasizes this.
 A KSK usually only signs the DNSSEC key-related RRsets in a zone, whereas a CSK is used to sign all records in the zone.